English

 Middle School

-Work in the Middle School years (U3, L4 and U4, Years 7-9) can be divided into three areas: literature, writing, and grammar/language work.
+Work in the Middle School years (U3, L4 and U4, Years 7-9) can be divided into four areas: literature, writing, grammar/language work and personal reading.
 All of these are designed to make the girls ready to tackle their IGCSE courses in the L5 and U5 (Years 10 and 11) and to lay a strong foundation for work at A Level.

 Literature

-From the U3 onwards, the girls are gradually introduced to major authors and literary texts, including Shakespeare (our own Shakespeare anthology in the U3, and a complete play in each of the years above), Jane Austen, Chaucer and Dickens.
-Poetry, drawn from a range of poets and periods, in a variety of forms and dealing with various themes, is studied in each year.
+From U3 onwards, the girls are gradually introduced to major authors and literary texts.
+The U3 begin with storytelling, ancient origin myths, Homer, Chaucer, poetry and the art of rhetoric.
+In the Fourth Form, whole texts by Jane Austen and Charles Dickens and substantial readings of Shakespeare's plays are taught.
+Poetry, drawn from a range of poets and periods, in a variety of forms and dealing with various themes, is studied each year.
 In the U4 especially, teaching is designed to lead up to the two years of the IGCSE course.

 Writing

 Throughout the Middle School Years, girls are taught to have a regular concern to achieve clarity, correctness and coherence in all their writing.
 The types of composition to be taught and practised include writing that explains, describes, evokes, narrates, reflects, expresses thoughts and feelings, advances and opposes arguments, persuades and analyses.
 Naturally, the level of complexity in each of these will increase each year.
-The norm is handwritten work in exercise books, but, at the teacher’s discretion, some writing may be typed and printed off by pupils for sticking into exercise books or for display purposes.
+We use OneNote for shorter tasks, and paper for extended writing.
 Our overall aim is that the essentials of good writing are grasped securely before the IGCSE courses begin.

 Grammar/Language Work

 We teach our own course in grammar, punctuation and correct usage, which aims to cover the essentials in these areas by the end of Middle School.
-In the U3, we teach the following: noun, pronoun and verb; subject, verb and direct object; full stop, question mark, exclamation mark, comma, apostrophe and inverted commas; and various fundamental aspects of correct usage.
-In the L4 and U4, the previous work is consolidated and revised, and the following are added: adjective, adverb, conjunction and preposition; main clause and subordinate clause; active and passive voice; colon and semi-colon; and further fundamentals of correct usage.
+In the U3, we teach the following: determiners and clauses; noun, pronoun and verb; subject, verb and direct object; full stop, question mark, exclamation mark, comma, apostrophe and inverted commas; and various fundamental aspects of correct usage.
+In the L4 and U4, the previous work is consolidated and revised, and the following are added: adjective, adverb, conjunction and preposition; active and passive voice; colon and semi-colon; and further fundamentals of correct usage.
+Each term, we also teach and test the girls' knowledge of sophisticated words that will enable them to write with greater precision and fluency.